 Cycling is similar, with additional considerations.
-Cycling is extremely effective for local trips, but only if suitable bicycle storage facilities are available at both origin and destination.
+Cycling is extremely effective for local trips, but only if suitable bicycle storage facilities, and other end-of-trip facilities where relevant, are available at both origin and destination.
 Cycling for first/last mile trips is similarly dependent on storage facilities, and (ideally) the ability to easily bring the bicycle on public transport, or where suitable integrated with available bike-share schemes.
 Under these conditions, cycling can be a highly effective complementary mode to public transport trips, greatly increasing the effective footprint of both public transport and cycling networks.

+The implementation of walking and cycling routes and precincts within the context of TOD therefore forms a core part of this focus area.
 In addition to these two trip types, cycling is also a suitable mode for medium-distance origin-to-destination trips.
 As such, cycling requires supportive infrastructure and management in precincts similar to walking, but also along key routes that have the potential to represent a significant portion of many peoples' daily travel.
 In this way, a cycling network is not unlike a hierarchical public transport network, with trunk routes of highest demand, and local circulator routes between origins/destinations and the trunk.

-Given these characteristics, active modes require focused investment in specific areas: precincts around concentrations of origins, destinations, and public transport stations; and cycling trunk routes between such concentrations.
+Given these characteristics, active modes require focused investment in specific areas: precincts (with access routes to and from) around concentrations of origins, destinations, and public transport stations; and cycling trunk routes between such concentrations.
 To this we can add locations where there is existing walking or cycling demand that is unserved or endangered by existing infrastructure and operations.
 Approximately half of Cape Town's pedestrian fatalities occur on roads with a speed limit of 120km/h, largely because there are almost no adequate facilities to service the large demand for crossing the N1 and N2 highways by foot.
 This focus area therefore proposes to concentrate walking and cycling investment, both in infrastructure and operations/management, in specific precincts, routes, and locations that a) are likely to have the biggest impact, and b) extend a continuous high-quality active mobility network over an increasing footprint in the city, especially towards underserved areas.
 In practice this means, among other things: